This recipe for Banana Pudding with Sour Cream has just six ingredients AND it’s no-bake. It’s a comfort food dessert that’s decadent and delicious.

 Place a layer of the pudding mixture in a 13×9-inch dish.
 Top with a layer of whole Nilla wafers and a layer of bananas.

-Refrigerate for at least 2 hours, or until ready to serve.
+Refrigerate for two hours, or overnight, until ready to serve.

 📖 Recipe